Research

 Credit: ESO/L. Calçada

 The gas giant planets orbiting in the proximity of their host stars are the best candidates for detailed photometric and spectroscopic observations.
-Their reflective properties, e.g., geometric albedo, can be investigated by observing them in broadband optical photometry: I am a part of the CHEOPS GTO team that studies such atmospheric properties using precise photometry from CHEOPS.
-Some of the hottest of these planets, with temperatures exceeding 2500-3000 K, are unique targets to study atmospheric structure and chemistry.
-I am interested in using various photometric and spectroscopic instruments to examine this.
-On the other hand, the “cooler” hot Jupiters, with temperatures ~1400-1800 K, are thought to have an inhomogeneous cloud coverage on their dayside.
-I am leading an observing campaign with CHEOPS to directly detect such asymmetric clouds on these planets.
+Their reflective properties, e.g., geometric albedo, can be investigated by observing them in broadband optical photometry: I am a part of the CHEOPS GTO team that studies such reflective properties of hot Jupiters using precise photometry from CHEOPS.
+With precision observations from CHEOPS and JWST, we can now start to examine the three-dimensional atmospheric structure of gas giants.
+For example, I am interested in how the reflective properties of a planet, caused by clouds, vary with longitude and latitude.
+I am leading and co-leading several observing programs with CHEOPS to directly detect and characterise the 3D atmospheric structure of hot Jupiters.

 Artist's impression of TESS